zama-ai/fhevm/docs/solidity/condition.md

 In this code, we first evaluate a homomorphic comparison checking that the user has bid more than the highest bid.
 This homomorphic comparison will return an encryption of 0 if false, or an encryption of 1 if true.
 Since we are decrypting this value with `TFHE.decrypt`, we are leaking information: if the user didn't bid enough tokens, the transaction is reverted.
 For example, a user can know the value of the highest bid by trying every possible values and finally bid just one token above.

-## Condition homomorphically
+## Homomorphic condition

 ### Ternary operator

-To avoid leaking information, fhEVM provides a method which acts as a ternary operator on encrypted integers.
+To avoid information leakage, fhEVM provides a method which acts as a ternary operator on encrypted integers.
 This method is called [cmux](functions.md#multiplexer-operator-cmux).

 ```solidity
 function bid(bytes calldata encryptedBid) internal {